NVIDIA/spark-rapids/docs/get-started/getting-started-on-prem.md

 Submitting a Spark application to a standalone mode cluster requires a few configs to be set.
 These configs can be placed in the Spark default confs if you want all jobs to use the GPU.
-The plugin requires its jars to be in the executor classpath.
+The plugin requires its jar to be in the executor classpath.
 GPU scheduling also requires the Spark job to ask for GPUs.
 The plugin cannot utilize more than one GPU per executor.

 In this case we are asking for 1 GPU per executor (the plugin cannot utilize more than one), and 4